jmhodges/murmur_hash/README.txt

 == DESCRIPTION:

-* A ruby extension for the MurmurHash2 functions.
-See http://murmurhash.googlepages.com/
+* A ruby extension for the MurmurHash2 functions from http://murmurhash.googlepages.com/

 == FEATURES/PROBLEMS: